 Global Focus Frontier

-Ho Chi Minh City Development Joint Stock Commercial Bank (HD Bank) is one of the top banks in Vietnam and is a constituent of the VN30 Index.
-Its industry-leading growth and key financial ratios, along with its exposure to the consumer finance industry, will drive its growth.
+Ho Chi Minh City Development Joint Stock Commercial Bank (HD Bank) is one of the top banks in Vietnam and a constituent of the VN30 Index.
+Its industry-leading growth and key financial ratios, along with its exposure to the consumer finance industry, will drive growth.

 China A Shares